SACGF/variantgrid_docs/analysis/nodes.md

 | X-Linked Recessive | HOM ALT      | HET          |              |

+In addition to the above modes of inheritance the trio node can be used to filter a sample to compound het variants.
+To do so add the trio node below an existing workflow for a sample and select the compound het mode of inheritance.
+This filter finds common genes with *both* "het from mother" and "het from father" and zygosity of (het from mother OR het from father) as per the table below.

+Note that the placement of the compound het filter within a workflow is important.
+If the node input contains too many variants or artefacts, many false positive compound het calls will be shown in the trio c.het node.
+Conversely, if the filtering has been too stringent, real compound het variants will be excluded.

 Compound HET

 |                    | Proband      | Mother       | Father       |